pb-bennett/kart-vis/APP_PLAN.md

 - Left or right collapsible `SidePanel` for details & filters.
 - Main map area fills the viewport: `Map.jsx` loads `prv_punkt.geojson` and renders points.
 - Feature popup or `SidePanel` details show feature properties (e.g., `REF`, `PSID`, `DATEREG`).
+- Tabbed sidebar for different geoJSON layers listing features
+- Clicking on feature in sidebar pans and zooms to feature
+- Features filterable and searchable
+- Tooltip shown when feature clicked on in map - should be well formatted and easy to read

 ---